-- A. be elected at large by the voters of the city; - B. have a vote on all matters that come before the governing body; - C. be the chief executive officer of the city; - D. appoint and remove, subject to the approval of the governing body, the city manager, city attorney, city clerk, and members of advisory commissions; - E. cause the ordinances and regulations of the city to be faithfully and constantly obeyed; - F. have, within the city limits, the power conferred on the sheriffs of counties to suppress disorders and keep the peace; - G. propose programs and policies to the governing body; - H. represent the city in intergovernmental relationships; - I. present an annual state of the city message; - J. perform other duties compatible with the nature of the office as the governing body may from time to time require; - K. be recognized as head of the city government for all ceremonial purposes; and; - L. be recognized by the governor for purposes of military law.
+- A. Be elected at large by the voters of the city; - B. Have a vote on all matters that come before the governing body; - C. Be the chief executive officer of the city whose position shall be full-time; - D. Earn an initial salary of \$74,000.00 until such time that an independent salary commission is established by city ordinance and such commission sets the salary for mayor; - E. Appoint with the consent of the governing body, the city manager, city attorney, city clerk, and members of advisory commissions; - F. Exercise supervisory authority over the city manager, city attorney and city clerk; - G. Have the authority to remove the city manager, city attorney and city clerk without council approval; - H. Cause the ordinances and regulations of the city to be faithfully and constantly obeyed; - I. Have, within the city limits, the power conferred on the sheriffs of counties to suppress disorders and keep the peace; - J. Propose programs and policies to the governing body; - K. Represent the city in intergovernmental relationships; - L. Present an annual state of the city message which shall identify, among other matters, the mayor's legislative agenda for the upcoming year; - M. Work with city personnel and timely prepare an annual budget and proposed spending priority for review and approval by the finance committee and the governing body; - N. Be recognized as head of the city government for all ceremonial purposes; and - O. Be recognized by the governor for purposes of military law.